jxom/cevoaustralia.github.io/_posts/2017-05-16-evolving-team-leadership.md

 A starter list might look like:

 1. Activities that restore a production service that is failing
-2. Tasks that enable us to learn from a recent failures
+2. Tasks that enable us to learn from recent failures
 3. New business functionality that has been appropriately groomed and estimated *(up to 80% of our capacity)*
 4. Team generated items that will have a direct reduction in regular effort
-5. Refactoring work to reduce our technical debt
+5. Refactoring work to reduce our [technical debt](https://en.wikipedia.org/wiki/Technical_debt)

 With an agreed starting point with respect to **how important** new demands on the team are, you should be able to measure and assess if the list is working, and if not alter it until the desired outcome is achieved.